 To apply go to the Nevada VOCP application and instructions.

-How do I get immediate financial assistance if I am a victim of a sexual offense in Las Vegas, Nevada?
+How do I get immediate financial assistance if I am a victim of a sexual offense?

-How do I stay informed about the whereabouts of the person who victimized me in Las Vegas, Nevada?
+How do I stay informed about the whereabouts of the person who victimized me?

 Also go to the VINE website (which is short for Victim Information and Notification Everyday).
 VINE permits victims to obtain up-to-date information about the custody status of offenders and criminal cases twenty-four hours a day.
 You can also call VINE at 888-268-8463.